ShamSinha/Image-Recognition-Website/README.md

         y_test = np.argmax(Y_test, axis=1) # Convert one-hot to index
         print(classification_report(y_test, y_pred))

-## We also applied Transfer Learning to increase the accuracy of Landmark Recognition model

-1. First we import the Inceptionv3 model

-        from keras.applications.inception_v3 import InceptionV3

-2. Then load the pretrained model

-        pre_trained_model = InceptionV3(input_shape = (224,224, 3), # Shape of our images
-                                include_top = False, # Leave out the last fully connected layer weights = 'imagenet')
+## We can also retrain our model if we want to include more landmarks

+1. Use above steps to import our Landmark recognition model in Colab.
+After successful import run this

+        model =

 3. Add the modified softmax layer which have size equal to number of classes

+        #
-        classes  = 30    # in our case
+        classes  = 40    # in our new case

         X = Flatten()(pre_trained_model.output)
         X = Dense(1024, activation='relu', kernel_initializer = glorot_uniform(seed=0))(X)